 - Cordus made ether from alcohol and sulphuric acid.

 - Vesalius wrote a treatise on human anatomy.

 Results of the Renaissance

-- The Renaissance was considered as the symbol of the beginning of the modern age.
+- The Renaissance was deemed the symbol of the commencement of the modern age.

-- The spirit of enquiry has developed among people.
+- The spirit of inquiry has developed among people.